TerryThreatt/TerryThreatt/README.md

 <h3> 👨🏾‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and solving problems.
-- 🎓 &nbsp; Studied Software Engineering @ Flatiron School Coding Bootcamp.
+- 🎓 &nbsp; Flatiron School Coding Bootcamp Grad.
 - 💼 &nbsp; Looking for work.
 - 🌱 &nbsp; Learning more about React & Python.